Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-2-homepage-rendering.md

 In this series, we are building a recipe website in Astro.
 We already made a start by [setting up our collections](https://daily-dev-tips.com/posts/astro-recipe-collection-website-part-1-setup-collections/).

-Today we'll learn how we can render the five latest articles on the homepage.
+Today we'll learn how to render the five latest articles on the homepage.

 ![Showing part of the collection on homepage Astro](https://cdn.hashnode.com/res/hashnode/image/upload/v1628230603240/0z-isVdQ8.png)